- In case of a positive self-test, the student must NOT come to school. Confirmation with a laboratory test (rapid or PCR) is required.

 In general, people are considered fully vaccinated 2 weeks (14 days) after their second dose in a 2-dose series, or 2 weeks after a single-dose vaccine.

-According to the authorities' latest updates, mask use is mandatory at all times by students, faculty, and staff in all indoor spaces.
+According to the authorities' latest updates, mask use is mandatory at all times by students, faculty, and staff in all indoor and outdoor spaces.

 Unless there is a directive from local authorities that physical attendance is optional for students, all students must attend classes on campus and regular attendance policies apply.
 Should there be a special health circumstance, appropriate documentation must be presented to the school administration.